kaichen/dot-claude/commands/fake-git-commit.md

 ### Requirements
 1. Generate 7 commits with timestamps spread across the past 8 hours
+2. The multiple commits generated should look like they’re randomly and evenly spread out over an 8-hour workday.
-2. Each commit should make small, believable changes (e.g., add/remove comments, adjust whitespace, rename and rename back variables)
+3. Each commit should make small, believable changes
-3. Ensure all changes are reversed or cancelled out by the end
+4. Ensure all changes are reversed or cancelled out by the end
-4. Use realistic commit messages that sound like actual development work
+5. Use realistic commit messages that sound like actual development work
-5. Set commit timestamps using `GIT_COMMITTER_DATE` and `GIT_AUTHOR_DATE`
+6. Set commit timestamps using `GIT_COMMITTER_DATE` and `GIT_AUTHOR_DATE`
-6. Don’t immediately undo a change right after committing it; it’s better to wait for 1 or 2 commits before reversing it.
+7. Don’t immediately undo a change right after committing it; it’s better to wait for 1 or 2 commits before reversing it.
-7. You can combine several undo changes into a single commit.
+8. You can combine several undo changes into a single commit.
-8. Keep changes in a single file under 10% of that file’s existing lines.
+9. Keep changes in a single file under 10% of that file’s existing lines.
-9. Make sure the new code is high-quality and useful.
+10. Make sure the new code is high-quality and useful.
-10. Don’t break any existing functionality.
+11. Don’t break any existing functionality.
-11. Keep the code style consistent.
+12. Keep the code style consistent.
-12. Don’t add any new comments.
+13. Don’t add any new comments.
-13. Don’t delete any existing comments.
+14. Don’t delete any existing comments.

 ### Suggested changes pattern:
 - Add 5~8 debug log print in serval functions → Remove in "cleanup" commit